kuujo/vertigo/README.md

 added and connected on all relevant components.
 To deploy more than one component or connection to a running network simultaneously just list them in the same configuration.

+Just as networks can be deployed and undeployed over the event bus, they can also be reconfigured by sending `deploy` and `undeploy` messages to the cluster.

 ### Working with active networks
 Vertigo provides a special API for reconfiguring running networks known as the